Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What causes a cough?

-The most common cause of a short-term (acute) cough is a viral infection.
+The most common cause of an acute (short-term) cough is a viral infection.

-The common cold and flu viruses cause infections in the upper respiratory tract.
+Common cold and flu viruses enter your upper respiratory tract.
 The infection causes inflammation or redness in your throat, windpipe (trachea) or lungs.

 - COVID-19